rofergon/Agentra/README.md

 ## 💡 How It Solves the Problem

 ### 🤖 Intelligent AI Agent
-- **Automated analysis**: Continuous monitoring of multiple DeFi protocols on Hedera
+- **Automated analysis**: Continuous monitoring of SaucerSwap, Bonzo Finance, and AutoSwapLimit
 - **Personalized recommendations**: Suggestions based on the user's risk profile and objectives
 - **Conversational interface**: Natural interaction via WebSocket for real-time queries
 - **Persistent context**: Conversation memory that maintains session context